MicrosoftDocs/dynamics-365-unified-operations-public/scm/sales-marketing/prospect-to-cash.md

 - Unzip and run PackageDeployer.exe.

-- Install the Prospect to Cash soolution in your Dynamics 365 for Sales instance.
+- Install the Prospect to Cash soolution in your Sales instance.

     - Select the Deployment type: **Office 365**.
     - Select **Show advanced**.